Hamburg election: SPD takes early lead, far-right AfD could exit first state parliament | DW | 23.02.2020

 Initial results released by public broadcaster ARD just after polls closed showed the SPD winning 37.6% of the vote.

-Support for the environmentalist Greens surged, putting them in second place with 25.4%, followed by Chancellor Angela Merkel's center-right Christian Democrats (CDU) falling to 11.4%.
+Support for the environmentalist Greens surged, putting them in second place with 25.4%.

+Chancellor Angela Merkel's center-right Christian Democrats (CDU) fell to 11.4%, making it the party's worst state election result in 70 years.

 The Left party is on track to secure 9.1% of the vote, followed by the business-friendly Free Democrats (FDP) with 5%.